ebaustria/regiaoSulTest/README.md

       getColor: d => [0, 0, 0, isVisible(d.timestamp, time, 30, 255)],     //only edit last two parameters in function call
       backgroundColor: [255, 255, 255],
       getTextAnchor: 'middle',            //determines where the text is displayed relative to the object's position ('start', 'middle', or 'end')
-      getAlignmentBaseline: 'center',     //determines where the text is displayed relative to the object's position ('top', 'center', or 'bottom')
+      getAlignmentBaseline: 'top',     //determines where the text is displayed relative to the object's position ('top', 'center', or 'bottom')
+      getPixelOffset: [0, 3],
       updateTriggers: {
         getColor: [d => [0, 0, 0, isVisible(d.timestamp, time, 30, 255)]]  //only edit last two parameters in function call
       }